 Overview:

-The purpose of this section is to ensure that all the insurance funds (i.e. non-operational) held by the company are protected and are held in the correct type of accounts, as defined by the binding authority agreement; that these are clearly ring fenced and that the reconciliation on the accounts is being completed in a satisfactory manner.
-Furthermore this section is intended to ensure that receipt and transmission of monies from or onto third parties or managing agents is completed in line with all requirements.
+The purpose of this section is to ensure that all the insurance funds (i.e. non-operational) held by the coverholder are protected and are held in the correct type of accounts, as defined by the BAA/CAA; that these are clearly ring fenced and that the reconciliation on the accounts is being completed in a satisfactory manner.
+Furthermore, this section is intended to ensure that receipt and transmission of monies from or onto third parties or managing agents is completed in line with all requirements.

 Where an audit is undertaken on a coverholder where the accounting function is in a separate location the auditor should consider use of telephone interview or video conferencing with follow up as may be required.